Feeling lonely and isolated as a teenager: a parent’s guide

 How do you know if your teenager is lonely?

-Everyone is different in terms of how sociable they are and how often they like to be with others.
-And it’s not always easy to spot clear signs of loneliness of isolation.
+It’s not always easy to spot clear signs of loneliness or isolation.
 Some things to look for might include:

-If you’re worried about your teenager’s behaviour and they are finding it difficult to open up, it might be time to start to talk with them.
+If you’re worried about your teenager’s behaviour and they are finding it difficult to open up, it might be time to have a gentle conversation with them.
 These tips can help you set up a safe and supportive space to talk to them.

 Take the lead

 As the parent it’s up to you to show your child that they can lean on you for support and that they can talk to you.
-While some children or young people will come to you with their problems, others might not.
-So, if you feel that something is wrong, give them the nudge they need to open up.
+While some children will come to you with their problems, others might not.
+So if you feel that something is wrong, give them the nudge they need to open up.

 Set up a safe space

 Think about a time and place where you’ll be able to have a conversation without being interrupted, and in a place that’s comfortable for your child.
-This could be anywhere that works for you both – on a walk or at home.
+This could be anywhere that works for you both – on a walk or at home (when no one else is home for example).
 Also consider that the evening might not be the best time of day if you and your child are tired.

 Conversation starters